pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

     }
 {% endhighlight %}

-Running it, we get the following (I show here the `Reference` output again for convenience):
+Running it, we get the following:

+    E1.Src_First_1: 2533 2482 2482 2482 2481

+And our results for `Reference` were:

     E1.Reference: 2897 2860 2860 2860 2860
-    E1.Src_First_1: 2533 2482 2482 2482 2481

-We can see the improvement of 380 ms (13%) over `Reference`.
+We can see the improvement of 380 ms (13%).

 Looking closely at the code of `Src_first_1`, we see that we increment `src_pos` in each iteration of the inner loop, together with `dst_num`, and we also increment `dst_pos` in the outer loop.
 This is excessive, for we maintain three